Cais/bns-add-style/readme.txt

 A: You are able to edit the stylesheet in either your preferred method of editing theme template files, or you can simply use the editor found under Appearance | Editor and locate the "bns-add-custom-style.css" file.

 == Screenshots ==
-* None at this time
+* There are no screenshots, yet.

 == Other Notes ==
 * Copyright 2012  Edward Caissie  (email : edward.caissie@gmail.com)